 This option allows you to give the popout a specific background colour when in an opened state.
 You can also set opacity and change the colours depending on mobile or desktop.

-When the Gallery is embedded in a page it'll show a certain number of Gallery items before displaying a Load More button.
+When the Gallery is embedded in a page it'll show 64 Gallery items before displaying a Load More button.
 This is to prevent the Gallery completely taking over the page and showing everything at once.

 You can configure text, colour and also apperance of the Load More button in this section.